zh/scaffold-eth/README.md

-# 🏗 Scaffold-Multi
+# 🏗 Scaffold-BC,Simple AMM DEX example

-> everything you need to build on EVM-compatible blockchains! 🚀
+> AMM for a simgle token! 🚀

 🧪 Quickly experiment with Solidity using a frontend that adapts to your smart contract: